-I’m a member of Marriott Bonvoy, so if I book a hotel room online, I get extra rewards.
-But first, I make sure my Swagbucks plugin is functioning.
-I go to the Marriott website and earn up to 3% cash back from Swagbucks.
-Then I book using a card like the Chase Sapphire Preferred that offers 2X points on travel purchases at hotels, but also 5x points on travel bookings made through Ultimate Rewards.
-And, of course, I get my regular Marriott points.
+I'm a member of Marriott Bonvoy, so if I book a hotel room online, I get extra rewards.
+I go to the Marriott website to book, and I use a travel rewards credit card that offers a high points rate on travel purchases at hotels.
+Plus, I get my regular Marriott points.

 Save Money on Travel With Your Booking Strategy

 For example, right now I have $35 in Orbitz rewards.
-I’m planning a three-night trip to Las Vegas for my birthday, and I can use those $35 in rewards to get a nightly discount on a hotel room.
-I have enough airline miles to fly round-trip for free, and enough Swagbucks rewards for an Amazon gift card that I can use to buy a fun outfit to wear.
-The whole thing is going to cost me about $200 out of pocket — mostly in food and drink.
-(But I can use the Capital One SavorOne Card to get 3% cash back on the dining, entertainment and grocery store spending.)
+I'm planning a three-night trip to Las Vegas for my birthday, and I can use those $35 in rewards to get a nightly discount on a hotel room.
+I have enough airline miles to fly round-trip for free, and enough other rewards for an Amazon gift card that I can use to buy a fun outfit to wear.
+The whole thing is going to cost me about $200 out of pocket—mostly in food and drink.

 Think about which rewards sites are going to provide you with the most value and which credit card rewards you're most likely to use.
 Then, put together a strategy that allows you to maximize your rewards each time you book travel.